ARE THERE BENEFITS TO BUILDING RELATIONSHIPS IN BUSINESS THROUGH NETWORKING?

 In our everyday life as well as in business, you have to work in close proximity with other people to build your path to being successful.

 The old axiom, “It’s not what you know but who you know” is only partially true.
 It’s misleading, simply because it emphasizes on simply making contacts.
+You have to build relationships, not just contacts.

 Becoming successful in your business is mostly about sustaining relationships, and not simply possessing a list of individuals in your phone book or contact list.